-SSFR is involved with educating the public in many different forms, from children to adults.
-Education varies from puppet shows for children, tours in our traveling safety house and station tours.
-To the installation of car seats, use of smoke and Co detectors, and preparation for emergency events.
+Steamboat Springs Fire Rescue (SSFR) is involved with educating the public in many different forms, from children to adults.
+Education varies from general fire safety topics for children, station tours, installation of car seats, use of smoke and Co detectors, and preparation for emergency events.
 Below is some information we hope you find useful.

-Steamboat Springs Fire Rescue participates in educating our community about wildland fire and creating defensible space for your home in the event of a wildland fire.
+SSFR participates in educating the community about wildland fire and creating defensible space for homes in the event of a wildland fire.

 Proactive steps can lead to a safer environment for you, your home and your family in the event of a wildland fire.
 For additional information on making your home safer in the event of a wildland fire, check out these websites for valuable tips.

-Click on the firewise link and once on the page you will find a homeowners tab on the right hand side for great information.
+Click on the Firewise link and once on the page you will find a homeowners tab on the right hand side for great information.

-The National Highway Traffic Safety Administration tells us that half of the child car seats in use today are installed incorrectly without parents realizing it.
+The National Highway Traffic Safety Administration reports that half of the child car seats in use today are installed incorrectly without parents realizing it.
 Nationally over 1,000 children under age 10 die and 160,000 are injured each year as passengers in motor vehicles.
 The lives of you and your family could depend on using seat belts and child car seats correctly.

-If you are in need of additional information and to see the laws relating to child safety seats check out the Colorado Child Passenger Safety site.
+If you are in need of additional information and to see the laws relating to child safety seats, check out the Colorado Child Passenger Safety site.